iterative/dvc.org/content/docs/user-guide/experiment-management/experiments-overview.md

 # DVC Experiments Overview

-DVC Experiments can be saved automatically while experiments run or manually after they complete.
+ML experiments can be saved with DVC automatically as they're run or manually after they complete.
 Each experiment creates and tracks a variation of your data science project based on the changes in your <abbr>workspace</abbr>.